Deer Mice in Eastern Tennessee

-Most often found in rural areas outdoors, deer mice rarely invade residential properties.
-That said, they are still a common problem in agricultural areas, outbuildings, sheds, and more.
+Deer mice often referred to as field mice or white-footed mice, are found throughout North America.
+They prefer woodlands, but they are also established in desert areas.
+Most often found outdoors in rural areas, deer mice rarely invade residential properties.
+These rodents are a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
 Their true danger lies in the fact that they are common carriers of hantavirus.
-They feed at dusk and dawn, and tend to prefer insects, seeds, nuts, berries, and more.
+They feed at dusk and dawn and tend to prefer insects, seeds, nuts, and berries.